gammaploid/NN_CFAIR10/README.md

 # CIFAR-10 Image Classification with Convolutional Neural Networks (CNN)

 ## Description
-This project explores, develop, and evaluates various CNN architectures trained on CIFAR-10 dataset.
+This project explores, develops, and evaluates various CNN architectures trained on CIFAR-10 dataset.

 The objective is to build CNN models in aim to experiment and explore various deep learning neural network architectures, model optimisation and regularisation techniques, hyperparameter tuning, and data augmentation to accurately predict the class of each image while ensuring models do not exhibit overfitting.